 Pamela J. Turbeville graduated with distinction from the University of Arizona in 1972 as a double major in Family and Consumer Sciences and Education.
 Upon graduating, Ms. Turbeville pursued graduate degrees (MBA in Finance from the University of Denver, MS in Environmental Science from the University of Texas at Dallas) and executive education (Stanford Executive Program).
 She was selected to receive the 2000 College of Agriculture and Life Sciences (CALS) Alumni Achievement Award at the Homecoming event.
 Ms. Turbeville has strong family ties to the University of Arizona.
 Her father, John H. Turbeville, two aunts, and many other family members received UA degrees.
 In 2000, to support faculty research and teaching, Ms. Turbeville established The Pamela J. Turbeville Endowment in the School of Family and Consumer Sciences.
 Read More

-Title: Introduction to Discrete-time Survival Analysis with Structural Equation Modeling
+Title: Methods Workshop: Introduction to Growth and Growth Mixture Modeling with Structural Equation Modeling.

 Abstract: This workshop will introduce the growth model and growth mixture model, two commonly utilized statistical approaches to study within-person change and between-person differences in change.
 During the workshop we will discuss the statistical underpinnings, important theoretical and practical considerations, and implementation of the models using the Mplus software.
 Illustrative examples will be used throughout the workshop and include data from education, psychology, and human development.

 Friday, March 6, 3:30pm to 4:30pm, McClelland Park RM 206

 Title: Life after College: Pathways to Self-Sufficiency in Young Adulthood

 Friday, March 13, 3:30pm to 5:00pm, McClelland Park RM 210

 William D. "Scott" Killgore, Ph.D.